 1. Free yourself from Google

 You must’ve expected freedom from Google to be among the first pros of rooting Android.
 And it is!
 No longer will the OS force you to keep Google’s apps you never use just to boost their installation numbers.
-Plus the saying, “if the product is free, you are the product” will no longer be true.
-You can install a new ROM (edited version of Android) or choose to uninstall Google Play Store and Google apps and turn to non-OEM app repositories.
-All of this results in no data collection for Google and, simultaneously, no data being sold to third parties to be used for tracking you or serving targetted ads.
+Plus the saying, “If the product is free, you are the product” will no longer be true.
+You can install a new ROM (edited version of Android) or choose to uninstall the Google Play Store and Google apps and turn to non-OEM app repositories.

 2. Gain control over your smartphone storage